pedrosbmartins/CelestialCalc.jl/docs/src/index.md

 A package that implements positional astronomy tools as described in the book [Celestial Calculations by J. L. Lawrence](https://celestialcalculations.github.io/).

 CelestialCalc was created for (self-)educational purposes and its main goal is teaching myself positional astronomy in more depth.
-The package is made available as open source for anyone interested in amateur astronomy.
-Keep in mind that Julia already has a number of astronomy packages (many of them under the [JuliaAstro](https://juliaastro.org/dev/index.html) organization) that might be more fit for serious use.
+The package is made available as open source for anyone interested in amateur computational astronomy.
+Keep in mind that Julia already has a number of astronomy packages (many of them under the [JuliaAstro](https://juliaastro.org/dev/index.html) organization) that might be a better fit for serious use.

 ## Library Outline